smpetersgithub/AdvancedSQLPuzzles/readme.md

 My strengths lie in my ability to think in a set-based manner, grasp the relational model, and tackle complex data puzzles.
 I'm also skilled in technical writing, which has allowed me to effectively document my work.

-II am always eager to collaborate with fellow SQL developers.
+I am always eager to collaborate with fellow SQL developers.
 If you would like to connect, feel free to drop me a line!

 ## Conclusion